Judeo-Persian: Shimon Hakham: Commentary on Exodus 3-4

 Shimon Hakham, a Bukharan rabbi who later emigrated to Jerusalem, edited and published at least 29 works in Judeo-Persian, including a complete edition of Shahin’s Torah commentary.
 He included alongside this edition his own prose commentary on the Book of Exodus.

 Historical texts

 Bābāi b.
 Lutf: Kitab-i Anusi (The Book of a Forced Convert)

 Babai b.
 Lutf was a 16th century Jewish author and historian born in Kashan.
 His 5,000-couplet length Kitab-i Anusi recounts the persecution of Iranian Jews under the reigns of three Safavid shahs: ‘Abbas I, Safi I, and ‘Abbas II who collectively reigned from 1571 to 1666.
 It focuses on the forced conversions of Jews during this time.

 Bābāi b.
 Farhād: Kitāb-i Sar guzasht-i Kāshān (The Book of Events in Kashan)

 Ibn Lutf’s grandson, Babai b.
 Farhad, composed a 1,300-couplet chronicle on the persecution faced by Jews in Kashan during the Afghan Invasion of Iran which occurred from 1722 to 1730.
-Ibn Farhad describes the voluntary conversion of Jews in Kashan to Islam and how they were allowed to return to their faith seven months later.
+Ibn Farhad describes the conversion of Jews in Kashan to Islam and how they were allowed to return to their faith seven months later.